arcus/education_modules/python_practice/python_practice.md

 ### Stuck?

-If this practice problem was challenging, [here is a link to an example notebook](https://colab.research.google.com/github/arcus/education_modules/blob/mll_python_practice/python_practice/python_practice.ipynb) where we go through one possible solution to the practice problem.
+If this practice problem was challenging, [here is a link to an example notebook](https://colab.research.google.com/github/arcus/education_modules/blob/main/python_practice/python_practice.ipynb) where we go through one possible solution to the practice problem.
 If you would like to download the notebook to your own computer, you can also do that by selecting "File" and then "Download" in Google Colab.

 We encourage you to spend some time playing around with the data before you look at the example!
 And remember, just because your solution doesn't look exactly like the example doesn't mean it's wrong-- there are a variety of ways you might have approached the task we gave you.

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>

 Feeling overwhelmed?
 Learning data science in Python takes time and practice.
-Don't worry if you feel like you have to go back and look at the modules over and over, or Google lots of things-- folks who do this for a living google things every day!
+Don't worry if you feel like you have to go back and look at the modules over and over, or Google lots of things-- folks who do this for a living Google things every day!
 You don't have to memorize everything.
 Just keep your favorite resources close at hand so you remember what tools you have access to.

 </div>